 - SGV as a reflective tool (video-based learning diaries).

-- DIGITAL MEDIA training (ethics, intellectual property and copyright issues must also be considered to ensure that students become aware of their importance when designing their digital projects.)
+- You must consider issues such as ethics, intellectual property, and copyright issues.
+Undeniably, it is essential to ensure that students become aware of their importance when designing their digital projects.

 - LEARNING OUTCOMES